QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/b/b.md

 -   Some approaches to making qualitative social science research more transparent
 initialquestions:
 -   What would you need to know about a particular piece of research in order to fully evaluate its quality?
--   Can you think of some great examples of transparent research in your field/
+-   Can you think of some great examples of transparent research in your field?
 -   What are some exemplary practices for making research transparent that are used in your field?
 ---
 {% include _learningobjectivesandquestions.html %}